Autism coaching in the workplace

 Coaching sessions

+A coaching session usually lasts 60 minutes.
 I recommend a coaching session every 2 weeks.
 Fortnightly sessions allow time for reflection and for actions to be taken between sessions.
 You can book the same day of the week and time for all your sessions, or you can book one-at-a-time if that is more convenient for you.
 Most important to me is that sessions happen when you need them.

 Coaching takes place online, using video call software.
 I usually use Google Meet.
 You do not need a Google account or need to download any software.
 When you book a session into my calendar, you will automatically receive a unique meeting link for each session.
 You then simply click the link to join the call at the agreed time.